Today’s Sociology: Ideology and Partisan Advocacy

 “I am disturbed by his irresponsible and reckless representation of social science research, and furious that he is besmirching my university to lend credibility to his ‘findings’…Pseudo-science that demonizes gay and lesbian families contributes to stress, and is not good for children.”

 It is possible that Professor Regnerus's gay parenting study had problems and was influenced by his personal beliefs.
 What is not in doubt is that the ASA as an organization, not to mention hordes of sociologists, viciously attacked him in a hyperbolic, nasty and ridiculous way.
 They couldn't accept the possibility that kids raised by gay couples, other things being equal, might experience more difficulties than kids raised by straight couples.
 Convinced they are on the right side of history, they have no compunction bullying, demonizing and threatening those who step out of line.
+The University of Texas completed its inquiry finding no evidence of wrongdoing.

 Professor Violated the Woke Tenet of ‘Positionality’ by not Checking Her Privilege.